-At the Law Offices of Brian D. Perskin, our legal team has over forty years of collective experience in dealing with divorce cases in New York.
+At Brian D. Perskin & Associates P.C., our legal team has over forty years of collective experience in dealing with divorce cases in New York.
 With offices in New York City and Brooklyn, we help families throughout Bronx, Manhattan, Brooklyn, Queens and New York.
 If you are trying to work out visitation rights for your divorce, or if you are already divorced and are trying to get or change visitation rights – a lawyer at our firm may be able to help.

 There are many aspects of visitation rights which can be complex.
 If you are the non-custodial parent, the custodial parent or even a grandparent, an attorney can help you regarding visitation to your child or grandchild.
 These issues are very sensitive, and thus it is crucial to work with an attorney who is compassionate as well as knowledgeable and aggressive in order to help you get the outcome you desire.

-An attorney at the Law Offices of Brian D. Perskin can help if you are:
+An attorney at Brian D. Perskin & Associates P.C. can help if you are:

 - A grandparent seeking visitation rights with your grandchild or grandchildren